dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 Explain carefully
 -----------------------------

-Carefully layout your problem, in detail, so that someone without any prior knowledge of your situation can understand the problem.
+Carefully explain your problem, in detail, so that someone without any prior knowledge of your situation can understand the problem.
 They're not telepathic - you need to explain yourself succinctly and thoughtfully if you want a good answer.

 Include a relevant simplified example
 ---------------------------------------